zmarin/1ClickSync/LocalXpose_Setup.md

 1. Edit the service file: `sudo nano /etc/systemd/system/localxpose.service`
 2. Reload the systemd daemon: `sudo systemctl daemon-reload`
 3. Restart the service: `sudo systemctl restart localxpose.service`
+4. Restart the Flask application if changes are made to the LocalXpose configuration.